History of Spain–United Kingdom relations: Eighteenth-century imperial warfare

 Spain and Britain for the next 15 years were at peace with Britain even supporting Spain during the War of the Polish Succession.
 Nevertheless there were still tensions between the two countries.
-Things came to a head when news of an illegal trader, Captain Robert Jenkins, had his ear cut off as a punishment in 1731 which later caused outrage in Britain when he testified at a hearing in the house of commons seven years later.
+Things came to a head when news of a Welsh trader, Captain Robert Jenkins, had his ear cut off as a punishment in 1731 which later caused outrage in Britain when he testified at a hearing in the house of commons seven years later.
 This ultimately among other things led to the War of Jenkins' Ear, an element of the wider War of the Austrian Succession.

 The British started the war by capturing and sacking Porto Bello, a major Spanish trading and naval base.
 The British triumph was hailed throughout its empire, and a number of streets are still named Portobello.
-However, in the spring of 1741 Spaniards defeated the British at Cartagena, killing about 10,000 while suffering only 800 dead.
+However, in the spring of 1741 a British expeditionary force attempted to capture Cartagena de Indias, which failed after the force suffered heavy casualties from yellow fever.
 All the while, Spanish vessels menaced commercial shipping at the mouth of the Cape Fear River, seizing several ships as they entered or cleared the river.
-These Spanish vessels were largely manned by negroes and mulattoes.
+These Spanish vessels were largely manned by Black sailors.
 For eight years, these privateers infested North Carolina's waters, captured merchant vessels, ravaged the coast, plundered towns, and levied tribute on the inhabitants almost at will.
-In the summer of 1742, the Spanish invasion of Georgia created such fear throughout the colony that many people refugeed to South Carolina or elsewhere.
+In the summer of 1742, the Spanish invasion of Georgia created such fear throughout the colony that many people fled to South Carolina or elsewhere.
 The military activity on St. Simons Island culminated with the Battle of Bloody Marsh and the withdrawal of the Spanish.